 a Values in bold were used as inputs to the GPS-X™ influent advisor.

+Acronyms: BOD – biological oxygen demand, C – Celsius, COD – chemical oxygen demand, GW – graywater, N – nitrogen, n/a – not applicable, P – phosphorus, TKN – total kjeldahl nitrogen, WW – wastewater

 System Definition and Boundaries

 Aerobic Membrane Bioreactor

-The system boundaries for the AeMBR analysis are displayed in Figure 1-1.
-The system boundary starts at collection of wastewater from sources such as toilet flushing, laundry, sinks, dishwashers, showers, and baths.
-Existing infrastructure can be used for collection of mixed wastewater.
-New infrastructure needs to be installed for the collection of the graywater from showers, baths, laundry, and bathroom sinks.
+Figure 1-1 presents the system boundaries for the AeMBR analysis.
+The system boundary starts at the collection of wastewater from sources such as toilet flushing, laundry, sinks, dishwashers, showers, and baths.
+Additional infrastructure needs to be installed for the collection of graywater from showers, baths, laundry, and bathroom sinks.
 The MBR was assumed to be in the building basement.
 The collected mixed wastewater or graywater is first stored in an equalization chamber, such that a consistent flow can be treated.
 After the equalization chamber, the mixed wastewater or graywater goes through pre-treatment via fine screening and grit removal prior to MBR operation.
-Primary disinfection is modeled as ultraviolet (UV) treatment and chlorine is subsequently added to establish a residual.
+Ultraviolet (UV) treatment was modeled as the primary disinfection step, with chlorine subsequently added to establish a residual.
 For all building scale results, it was assumed that the solids from biological processes are sent to centralized treatment.
-Under a district-scale sensitivity analysis, the solids are dewatered and then undergo windrow composting followed by land application to replace the need for commercial fertilizers.
+Under a district scale sensitivity analysis, the solids are dewatered and then undergo windrow composting followed by land application to replace the need for commercial fertilizers.
 The recycled water is pumped to the applicable NPR points.

-Additional details on the AeMBR process are provided in Section 2.2.
+Section 2.2 provides more detail on the AeMBR process.